RebeccaSue/cc3k/README.md

 20 enemies are spawned per floor (this number does not include dragons).
 Every chamber is equally likely to spawn any particular monster (similarly for floor tiles).

 The generation happens in the following order: player character location, stairway location, potions, gold, enemies.
-This is to allow us to more easily evaluate that your random generation is correctly implemented.

 Note that multiple objects (enemies, gold, and potions) cannot occupy the same cell on the game board.
 That is, no two objects can ever occupy the same space.
 The one exception to this is the case of gold.
 Typically, when a player character walks over gold, it is picked up.
 The exception to this is if the gold is associated with a still alive dragon; in this case, the player simply walks over the gold, without picking it.